 Here are a few thoroughly researched frequently asked questions about MIPS.

-What is MIPS Composite Performance Score?
+What is the MIPS Composite Performance Score?

 What needs to be reported for MIPS?